 2. LeadershipLeadership is critical to the success of any organization, and ISO 9001 recognizes this by including leadership as one of its eight principles.
 Leaders are responsible for setting the direction of the organization and ensuring that all employees are aware of the organization’s goals and objectives.Leaders must also create a culture of quality within the organization and ensure that all employees are committed to continuous improvement.

 3. Engagement of peopleThe engagement of people is a key component of the success of any organization, and ISO 9001 is no exception.
-The standard requires that organizations take a systematic approach to identify and engaging the right people with the right skills and knowledge to support the quality management system.This includes ensuring that employees are aware of their roles and responsibilities in relation to the quality management system and are competent to perform their tasks.customers, and other interested parties.
+The standard requires that organizations take a systematic approach to identify and engaging the right people with the right skills and knowledge to support the quality management system.This includes ensuring that employees are aware of their roles and responsibilities in relation to the quality management system and are competent to perform their tasks.Furthermore, the engagement of people also encompasses external stakeholders such as suppliers, customers, and other interested parties.
 An effective engagement of all relevant stakeholders is essential to the success of any quality management system.

 4. Process approachThe process approach is a fundamental part of ISO 9001 and is used to help organizations identify and manage the key processes that make up their business.It is a systematic way of thinking that emphasizes the need to understand and manage how work is done within an organization, in order to continually improve the quality of the products and services it provides.The process approach also includes the concept of the “plan-do-check-act” cycle, which is a tool that can be used to help organizations continuously improve their processes.